 Owling can be a great way to add elusive raptors to your life list, but this unique type of birding has special considerations for success.
 Understanding the basics of how to find owls can help you go owling with great views of these elegant birds of prey.

 When to Go Owling

 Most owls do not migrate and can be found in the same territory throughout the year, but certain times of year are better for owling.
 Searching for owls in late winter can be easy for birders who bird by ear when owls are calling more frequently to attract mates or claim their territories.
-Nesting owls are more elusive in early summer as they protect their nests and is generally not the best time to find owls.
+Nesting owls are more elusive in early summer as they protect their nests so this is generally not the best time to find owls.
 From mid-summer to early autumn can be ideal for owling, however, when young owls are first stretching their wings, and these younger birds may be less secretive and easier to spot.

 Before You Leave